kkang2097/kkang2097.github.io/LITS_test.md

 - Decent Coverage across mainstream LLMs

 #### Do the abstractions work?
-Abstractions in LlamaIndex either directly manipulate prompt outputs or work with other nested abstractions.
-Let's call them Type 1 LlamaIndex abstractions and Type 2 LlamaIndex abstractions, respectively.
+Abstractions in LlamaIndex may seem confusing, but they can be boiled down to three different types:
+- Utility (manipulates data, no LLM connection needed)
+- Prompt wrappers (Abstractions that format prompt output and give you a nice format)

+Type 1 examples:
+- Parser
+- Node
+- Embedding
+- Response
+-
+- L